 Also called the common cold viruses, the RVs have been evolving alongside us for quite some time!
 [1,2] They know us well.
+They are pretty hardy.
 They spread through all the routes and are some of the earliest human respiratory viruses to get a lot of research attention.
 RVs are with us all year ’round but often peak in spring and autumn (“pollen season” in some parts), usually on either side of peak influenza (flu) virus activity; the two don’t seem to play well together.
 RVs usually cause mild quick onset upper respiratory tract illnesses (URTIs) with signs and symptoms which we generally call the “common cold”.
 They are also the most common viral cause of acute wheeze and asthma exacerbations, or attacks.

 Let’s nose our way through some local (mostly Queensland) data from a private pathology lab.